dhis2/dhis2-docs/src/commonmark/en/content/implementation/data-elements-and-custom-dimensions.md

 ## Group sets and analytical dimensions

+Category and attribute combinations are used during data entry to disaggretgate data in certain ways, for instance by age and sex breakdowns.
+When the data is later analyzed, there may be a need to aggregate or group the data in different ways.
+Consider a category with the following age bands:

+* \< 1
+* 1-4
+* 5-10
+* 10-15
+* 15-19
+* 20-29
+* 30-49
+* 49+

+Data may be entered with these age groups, but when analyzed in the analytics apps of DHIS2, there may be a need to group the data according to more coarse age bands.
+Using a category option group set, we could create two category groups, such as \<15 and 15+.
+Each of the original category options could then be placed into the corresponding category option group.
+Each of the groups can then be associated with a category option group set, which becomes available as an additional dimension in the analytics apps.

+Category option group sets are particularly useful for creating higher level groupings of common category options.
+This approach is often useful for combining data elements which may have been collected according to related, but different category combinations.

 ## Data element groups

 Data elements which are related to one another can be grouped together with a *data element group*.
 Data element groups can.
 Data element groups are completely flexible in the  sense that both their names and their memberships are completely flexible in how they are designed.

 Groups are useful both for browsing and presenting related data, and can also be used to aggregate values captured for data elements in the group.
 Groups are loosely coupled to data elements and not tied directly to the data values which means they can be modified and added at any point in time without interfering with the low-level data.

+## Data element group sets

+Similar to category option group sets, data element group sets can be used to aggregate related data elements together.
+We might be interested in determining the total number of communicable and non-communicable diseases from a morbidity data set.
+A data element group set could be created with two groups: "Communicalble diseases" and "Non-communicable diseases".
+Data elements could be placed into each of these groups.

+During a pivot table analysis, the data elemement group set could be used to aggregate data by each of the data element groups within the group set.

+This approach allows for highly flexible types of analyses where the exact defintion of the combination of data elements are not known or which may be difficult to define in the form of an indicator.